Alice Mizzau

-Alice Mizzau (born 18 March 1993) is an Italian competitive swimmer who competes primarily in freestyle events.
+Alice Mizzau (born 18 March 1993) is an Italian former competitive swimmer who competes primarily in freestyle events.

 She won the first gold medal of all time, of an Italian women relay team, at an international swimming championships 2012 European Aquatics Championships with the 4 × 200 m freestyle.

 Biography

 Alice Mizzau qualified for her first Olympic appearance at the 2012 Summer Olympics in London.